 Now here I was, with my teeth half-brushed, waiting for someone to arrive.
-While I couldn’t see anyone around for more than 10 minutes, I called again.
+When I couldn’t see anyone around for more than 10 minutes, I called again.

-After 10 minutes more, a guy finally came to the rescue.
-“It will take a couple minute, sir.
+10 more minutes later, a guy finally came to the rescue.
+“It will take a couple minutes, sir.
 Don’t worry,” he said confidently.

-As I stood outside my room, I heard all those weird sounds of plunging.
+I stood outside my room hearing all those weird sounds of plunging.
 After nearly 15 minutes, the guy was done.

 What a way to begin the day.